Cloudflare: ACME WAF bypass

+Universal SSL CAA issue

+In July 2026, Cloudflare published CVE-2026-14440, describing a vulnerability in Universal SSL reported by independent researcher David Zurabovich Osipov.
+On affected Universal SSL zones, Cloudflare's authoritative DNS servers can return a CAA record set automatically managed by Universal SSL instead of the stricter CAA records configured by the domain owner.
+Consequently, a certificate authority evaluating that record set does not see the domain owner's RFC 8657 accounturi or validationmethods parameters, so the associated account-binding and validation-method-binding protections are not enforced end-to-end.
+The CVE record describes exploitation as non-trivial, but states that successful exploitation could result in the issuance of a browser-trusted TLS certificate to an attacker, potentially enabling a man-in-the-middle attack.

 Controversies

-Cloudflare has established a content neutrality policy and opposes the policing of its customers on free speech grounds unless said customers break the law.
-The company has faced criticism for not banning hate speech websites and websites allegedly connected to terrorism groups, but Cloudflare has maintained that no law enforcement agency has asked the company to discontinue these services and it closely monitors its obligations under U.S. laws.
+Cloudflare has established a content neutrality policy and opposes the policing of its customers on the basis of free speech unless said customers break the law.
+The company has faced criticism for not banning hate speech websites and websites allegedly connected to terrorism groups.
+Cloudflare has maintained that no law enforcement agency has asked the company to discontinue these services and it closely monitors its obligations under U.S. laws.

-In 2022, a research paper by Stanford University found that Cloudflare was a prominent CDN provider among several other providers that are disproportionately responsible for serving misinformation websites.
-Cloudflare has come under pressure on multiple occasions due to its services being utilized to access far-right content.
+In 2022, a research paper by Stanford University found that Cloudflare was a prominent CDN provider, among several other providers, that are disproportionately responsible for serving misinformation websites.
+Cloudflare has come under pressure due to its services being utilized to access far-right content.

 Service terminations

 The Daily Stormer

 Cloudflare provided DNS routing and DDoS protection for the white supremacist and neo-Nazi website The Daily Stormer.
 In 2017, after previously refusing to take any action against the website, Cloudflare stopped providing its services to The Daily Stormer after an announcement on the website asserted that Cloudflare executives were privately supporting its ideology.

-In a statement to Business Insider, Cloudflare CEO Matthew Prince said that he was repulsed by The Daily Stormers content while expressing regret at the fact that his decision to suspend services had taken the website offline: "The ability of somebody to single-handedly choose to knock content offline doesn’t align with core ideas of due process or justice.
-Whether that’s a national government launching attacks or an individual launching attacks."
+In a statement to Business Insider, Cloudflare CEO Matthew Prince said that he was repulsed by The Daily Stormers content while expressing regret at the fact that his decision to suspend services had taken the website offline: "The ability of somebody to single-handedly choose to knock content offline doesn't align with core ideas of due process or justice.
+Whether that's a national government launching attacks or an individual launching attacks."

 As a self-described "free speech absolutist", Prince claimed he did not want to repeat the decision, and sought out protections for the company should they be faced with a similar situation in the future.
 Prince further addressed the dangers of large companies deciding what is allowed to stay online, a concern shared by a number of civil liberties groups and privacy experts.
 The Electronic Frontier Foundation, a US digital rights group, said that services such as Cloudflare should not be deciding what speech is acceptable and that illegal content should be handled through the legal system.